wilsonh4522/08-2d-arrays.md/README.md

 In APCSA (AP Computer Science A) we are curretly learning about 2-D arrays in Java.
 This unit has so far been challenging but after some background knowldege about arrays in Java unit 6 & 7 it was easy to understand but I didn't do to well in the unit 7 exam.
 Throughout this writeup I will take you through some of my challenges, thinkings, and questions I got wrong on the exam.

 ### Challenge #1
 One challenges I had in this unit is simple misunderstandings I had when learning about 2-D arrays.
 For example 2-D arrays are row major order so we go `[row][column]`.
 I keep getting confused on what row and column is and it takes me a while to get used to it.
 I would sometimes confuse them with each other and get something wrong.
-Another misunderstading would be the numbers in the row and column like `[5,3]`; I would
+Another misunderstading would be the numbers in the row and column like `[5,3]`; I would also get confused if the number meant that there would be 6 rows and 4 columns because I get confused if the numbers in the bracket start at 0 or 1.

 ### Challenge #2